oldd/april-part-3/docs_src/README.md

 there's projects, finish one then move on

-in the resources folder here (link to this repo) you'll find things you'll find helpful through all projects
+in the wiki for this repo you'll find resources that will be helpful through all the projects.  project-specific resources will be in each project's repo

 get started!